danofsteel32/danql/README.md

 ### Design Notes
 Inserts are idempotent.
-If the values you are trying to insert are already would violate a unique constraint then the `sqlite3.IntegrityError` is handled gracefully and the primary key associated with those values is returned.
+If the values you are trying to insert are would violate a unique constraint then the`sqlite3.IntegrityError` exception is handled gracefully and the primary key associated with those values is returned.

 Updates and deletes require that you first select the rows you want to delete and then pass those rows as an argument to the update and delete methods.

-## Goals
-* No dependencies outside of SQLite
-* Small, consistent, low complexity codebase
-* Learn how to write beautiful code

-## Non-Goals
-* Competing with sqlalchemy or any other ORM
-* Supporting any database besides SQLite

-## TODO
-* Fewer lines of code
-* less indentation
-* better variable names